jbossdemocentral/fuse-components-hl7/README.md

 run
 ```
-init.sh
+run.sh
 ```

 It will setup JBoss Fuse, install fabric, build and deploy the profile.

 To run the demo, in browser enter http://localhost:8181 and login with ID/PWD of admin/admin

 Under Runtime, you will see list of containers, and click on the small icon on the righthand-side of the testcon container
 ![Fabric list]()
 You can also checkout the registry
 ![Fabric list]()

 And either use browser to run it
 ![Fabric list]()
 Or you can use HAPITest
 ![Fabric list]()

 Supporting Material
 -------------------

 Presentation -
 Blog -
 Videos -

 Released versions